Language geography and the dynamics of linguistic and population prehistory

 Main Aim

-The project’s main aim is to test the Geospatial Layering Hypothesis, which states that we can extrapolate from REDUX areas to identify those parts of the world that preserve earlier linguistic distributions, hosting deep lineages and typological structures that were once more common generally.
+The project’s main aim is to test the Geospatial Layering Hypothesis, which states that we can extrapolate from REDUX areas to identify those parts of the world that preserve earlier linguistic distributions.
+These areas host deep lineages and typological structures that were once more common generally.
+If confirmed, this would be a breakthrough in historical linguistics and open up perspectives on linguistic and population prehistory that are hitherto unavailable.

 Research Framework

-- Process-based quantitative modeling is utilized.
+- Process-based quantitative modeling

-- State-of-the-art typological methods are applied.
+- State-of-the-art typological methods

 In addition, the framework will take into account genetic evidence as a proxy for demographic prehistory, thereby embedding the LANGUAGE REDUX project in an interdisciplinary research landscape on human prehistory.